N7IFC/RPi_Antenna_Driver/RPiAntDrv Users Guide.md

 ### INTRODUCTION:

-RPiAntDrv.py is a Python GUI program script written for the Raspberry Pi for antenna control.
+RPiAntDrv.py is a Python GUI program script written for the Raspberry Pi (RPi) for antenna control.
 The script controls a DC motor-tuned antenna via an H-Bridge and pulse encoder feedback.
 The H-Bridge drives a single DC motor using Pulse Width Modulation (PWM).
 The antenna must contain a simple pulse encoder output such as a reed switch activated by the antenna's drive mechanism.
 One compatible antenna is called a "Screwdriver Antenna" such as those made by Scorpion Antennas, Tarheel Antennas, Hi-Q-Antennas™, among others.
 Another antenna might be a tuned loop with a multi-turn variable capacitor.

 Due to the fast response of the Raspberry Pi hardware I/O, it is highly recommended the encoder signal be conditioned and isolated with an opto-coupler and Schmitt trigger.
 One such integrated circuit that contains both is the ON Semiconductor / Fairchild H11L1M.
 An example circuit will be available in this repository soon.

-The application program supports multiple antenna profiles so that the same hardware can be used to control different antennas or different configurations of the same antenna. for example, a single screwdriver antenna may have several whip lengths, a capacity hat or a top wire added to get on 160 meters.
+The application program supports multiple antenna profiles so that the same hardware may be used to control different antennas or different configurations of the same antenna. for example, a single screwdriver antenna may have several whip lengths, a capacity hat or a top wire added to get on 160 meters.
 Each of these configurations may be considered a different antenna by the program and easily selected by the user.

 ### DISCLAIMER: